Agent00Matisse7/Barcode-Scanner-SwiftUI-Demo/README.md

 # How to implement

-Flash/torch toggle	Use AVCaptureDevice.default(for: .video)?.torchMode = .on/.off.
+    1.Flash/torch toggle-----Use AVCaptureDevice.default(for: .video)?.torchMode = .on/.off.
 Add a button that toggles the mode, checking hasTorch.

-Continuous scanning	Instead of stopScanning() after the first detection, keep the session alive and store results in an array.
+    2.Continuous scanning-----Instead of stopScanning() after the first detection, keep the session alive and store results in an array.

-Sound feedback	Play a short system sound (AudioServicesPlaySystemSound) when a barcode is successfully read.
+    3.Sound feedback-----Play a short system sound (AudioServicesPlaySystemSound) when a barcode is successfully read.

-Barcode format UI hint	Show icons for the supported formats (QR, Code‑128, etc.) so users know what to aim for.
+    4.Barcode format UI hint-----Show icons for the supported formats (QR, Code‑128, etc.) so users know what to aim for.

-Result validation	If you expect a URL, validate with URL(string:) before presenting; otherwise show an error.
+    5.Result validation-----If you expect a URL, validate with URL(string:) before presenting; otherwise show an error.

-Share / copy result	Add a ShareLink or Button that copies the scanned string to the clipboard (UIPasteboard.general.string).
+    6.Share / copy result-----Add a ShareLink or Button that copies the scanned string to the clipboard (UIPasteboard.general.string).

-Combine with CoreLocation	Associate a GPS coordinate with the scan (use CLLocationManager), useful for inventory tracking.
+    7.Combine with CoreLocation	Associate a GPS coordinate with the scan (use CLLocationManager), useful for inventory tracking.

-Custom overlay (frame)	Overlay a semi‑transparent rectangle to guide the user where to position the barcode.
+    8.Custom overlay (frame)------Overlay a semi‑transparent rectangle to guide the user where to position the barcode.

-Unit tests	Mock AVCaptureMetadataOutputObjectsDelegate to verify that detectedBarcode updates correctly.
+    9.Unit tests----Mock AVCaptureMetadataOutputObjectsDelegate to verify that detectedBarcode updates correctly.

-Multiplatform (macOS) support	Replace AVCaptureDevice.default(for: .video) with the macOS equivalent and adapt the preview view for NSViewRepresentable.
+    10Multiplatform (macOS) support------Replace AVCaptureDevice.default(for: .video) with the macOS equivalent and adapt the preview view for NSViewRepresentable.

 @StateObject private var scanner = BarcodeScanner()	Instantiates the scanner once for the lifetime of the view. if let session = scanner.captureSession, isScanning	Shows the live preview only when a session exists and the user has pressed “Start Scan”.